Lingual braces aren’t as well-known as traditional braces, and it’s not a big surprise why: they’re pretty hard to spot.

 Lingual braces can treat tough cases of misalignment, but they don’t lose the advantage of near invisibility.
 But in our opinion, home aligners are a better option for most busy adults.
 They do the job quicker and have less impact on your bank account.
 And let’s be honest: most adults fall into the mild-to-moderate cosmetic range.

 Ultimately, there are plenty of at-home clear aligner companies to work with.
-Byte and AlignerCo are our two favorites, but for different reasons.
+But Byte is our favorite, and we’ll tell you why.

 Byte is our all-around favorite service, performing well in every category we look at.
-Their claim to fame is a 3-month treatment speed and special nighttime aligners.
+Their claim to fame is a 4-month treatment length and special nighttime aligners.
 On top of that, they back their service with a lifetime guarantee.

-Intrigued by Byte, AlignerCo, or home aligners in general?
+Intrigued by Byte, Candid, or home aligners in general?
 Check out our full comparison review of the Top 4 Home Clear Aligners.

 Are lingual braces as good as regular braces at tooth alignment?